 Museum of Mathematics interview.
-Glen Whitney, founder and director of the Mueum of Mathematics, inteveiws me about mathematics and my mathematical career.
+Glen Whitney, founder and director of the Mueum of Mathematics, inteviews me about mathematics and my mathematical career in New York City on September 6, 2011.
 4 mins 30 secs.

 Looking through the eyes of mathematics.
 Segment from the panel discussion at the World Science Festival in New York on June 3, 2011, where I describe the Poincare Conjecture.
 3 mins 30 secs.

 Triple Helix Conference 2011.
 A round table discussion on the Silicon Valley cable television network show Future Talk held in July 2011 (Episode 22) 30 minutes.

 Introduction to the H-STAR Institute, Welcoming remarks at the start of the Ninth Annual Triple Helix Conference at Stanford, July 11, 2011.
 12 minutes

 The Mathematical Universe.
 Panel discussion at the World Science Festival in New York on June 3, 2011 in which I participated.
 90 mins.

 Is mathematics more art than science?
 A debate, A conversation with Prof Alejandro Garcia at Wonderfest 2010, held at Stanford on November 16, 2010.
 80 minutes (in indexed segments).